 These interactions may be the cause of body aches/pains, other diseases or even different conditions or symptoms that are affecting your body.
 Unfortunately, many of these medical reactions are the reason that people continue to seek care from their doctor (symptoms keep changing, but you’re still not feeling like yourself), which may just end up in an office visit with yet another prescription.

 A Consumer Report survey from August 2017 found that 55% of Americans regularly take a prescription medicine of some form.
 Most people take on about four prescriptions, and many take over the counter drugs, vitamins, and dietary supplements which leads to over medication.

-53% of people get their medications from one or more health care provider, many of which may have no clue what other providers have prescribed.
-Another reason many are over medicated is that many prescriptions should only be temporary, but many people keep taking the prescriptions.
+53% of people get their medications from one or more health care providers, many of which may have no clue what other providers have prescribed.
+Another reason many are over-medicated is that many prescriptions should only be temporary, but many people keep taking the prescriptions.
 These all contribute to a high risk of adverse drug effects.

 Ask your doctor!
 Bring your medications to every doctor visit including supplements and common medications that you may be utilizing (Ibuprofen, Tylenol, etc).